 In the latest development in the Noor Mukadam case, the Supreme Court on Monday granted bail to Asmat Adamjee, the mother of Zahir Jaffer, who is the prime suspect.

 The apex court approved the bail against a surety bond of Rs1 million while hearing a plea filed by Adamjee seeking her release.
 However, the court rejected the bail plea of Zakir Jaffer — the prime suspect’s father — and disposed of his petition.

 In the last hearing on Oct 11, the Supreme Court directed the prosecution to submit evidence against Adamjee.
-While approving her bail request, top court remarked that the role of Zahir Jaffer mother in the case was “secondary”.
+While approving her bail request, the top court remarked that the role of Zahir Jaffer’s mother in the case was “secondary”.

 Justice Umar Ata Bandial stated that apparently there was no evidence of Adamjee’s involvement in the crime.
 “The record of 11 phone calls made by Asmat Adamjee is available,” interjected Islamabad Advocate General Niazullah Khan Niazi.

 Additionally, Justice Bandial asked authorities to determine why Therapyworks employees were called to the scene of the murder instead of the police.